ophidian-lib/build/README.md

 ```

 Now, you can use your package manger (npm, yarn, or pnpm) to `dev` (watch & rebuild with sourcemaps) or `build` (one-time run with compressed code).
 (You'll also need to have your package manager `install` your dev dependencies before you start.)

+Regardless of build type, the output files are copied to `dist/` under your project root, and optionally copied to your test vault.
+Note that because of the way esbuild Sass support works, you'll also see a spurious `dist/main.css` file -- @ophidian/build then copies this file to the correct name of `dist/styles.css`.

 ## Publishing Plugins with the Github Action